chandrakanth17/new-docs.gocd.org/content/faq/concurrent_config_modifications.md

 GoCD handles concurrent modifications to its configuration.
 Multiple modifications are merged and saved successfully.
 Modifications to the same area of configuration would result in a conflict.

 Note: Configuration file is maintained in git version control system.
-GoCD leverages git’s merge feature to merge changes from multiple users.
+GoCD leverages git's merge feature to merge changes from multiple users.
 As expected, concurrent changes to the same section by users would result in a conflict.

 ## Successful Merge